cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 ## Name

-Object boxes can be given a namem independently of the clqss name.
+Object boxes can be given a name independently of the class name.
 This is useful to document the role of some data in a process (e.g. "initial value") or to label stored data or results.

 The name can be set and changed in the [inspector view](inspector).
-It can also be set visible or not fro; therem or using the <kbd>N</kbd> shortcut.
+It can also be set to be visible or not using the <kbd>N</kbd> shortcut.

 <img src="objects_img/obj-box-name.png">